leonov-sergey-s/MassMp3Joiner/README.md

 ```bash
 ./gradlew clean build
 ```
-After this using zip or tar archives with distribution from  `build\distributions` folder.
+After this using zip or tar archives with distribution from  `build/distributions` folder.

 ## Run